gatsbyjs/gatsby-es/README.md

-# Gatsby Internationalization Source
+# Gatsby en Español

-This is a template repo copied over from [gatsbyjs/gatsby](https://github.com/gatsbyjs/gatsby) containing all content that needs to be translated.
-It is used as a basis for translations. **Do not commit directly to this repo**.
+This is the official Spanish translation of the Gatsby documentation.